Uncertainty in Online Experiments with Dependent Data: An Evaluation of Bootstrap Methods

-We have seen how different bootstrap methods perform in practice under the sharp null where experiments have no effects at all, and a non-sharp null where experiments may change the pattern of users' exposure to items.
+We have seen how different bootstrap methods perform in practice under the sharp null where experiments have no effects at all.
 However, these two tests cannot tell us about how bootstrap procedures might perform in situations where experiments affect potential outcomes for specific user--item pairs.
 For example, an ads experiment that manipulates the display of certain advertising units may only affect certain items and not others~\cite{bakshy2012social}.
 To explore these circumstances, we conduct simulations with a probit random effects model parameterized to mirror the kinds of outcomes described in the previous section.
 We use this generative model to vary the presence of an item--treatment interaction, a plausible source of violations of the sharp null hypothesis given in (\ref{sharp_null_variances}).

 We modify the model of (\ref{random_effects_model_w_d}) so that $Y$ is binary and there is a single intercept common to both treatment and control, reflecting the lack of an ATE:

 Also reflecting the absence of an ATE, we restrict the random effect variance to be the same in treatment and control.
 For example, the covariance matrix for the item random effects is